Monet Water Lilies Art Lesson For Kids

 Claude Monet Resources To Use

-- Getting To Know Artist Series (Monet): Currently, this is free on Youtube and is around 20 minutes and entertaining for children while showing a lot of his real artworks.
+- Getting to Know Artist Series (Monet): This is currently free on YouTube and lasts around 20 minutes.
+It is entertaining for children while showing many of his real artworks.

 - Getting To Know Artist Series Books (Monet)